 Over the years, camera vendors introduced dozens of incompatible format variants which all use the same file extension.
 This complicates the process of providing a WIC codec for all camera models.
 Contact your camera vendor for assistance if you need more information.

 There are now many different variants of DNG files in use.
 Adobe has expanded the format many times, creating a large variety of DNG ‘flavors’ over time.
 DNG files produced by software from other vendors, cameras and other imaging devices also comes in different versions.

-You should make sure that you always use the most recent version of whatever DNG codec you prefer Generating 100% previews in ACR or your camera is usually the best way to get consistent results across a wide range of applications.
+Make sure that you always use the most recent version of whatever DNG codec you prefer generating 100% previews in ACR or your camera is usually the best way to get consistent results across a wide range of applications.

 WIC Codec Download Sites

 This is a list I compiled from various sources.
 Let me know if a vendor is missing or a link is wrong.

 - Nikon (as of November 2011 now also with 64-Bit support)